sria-the-fury/haggle/README.md

 ![dashboard](snapShots/Screenshot_20210814-161636_haggle.png "Dashboard")

 ## To Reach Me
-you can find me google by typing my name "Jakaria Mashud Shahria" if you find any difficulty or need to contact me knock me on whatsapp or [telegram](https:t.me/jakariamsria) or email me at [jakariamsria@gmail.com](mailto:jakariamsria@gmail.com), or [shahria@oasisoneiric.tech](mailto:shahria@oasisoneiric.tech)
+you can find me on google by typing my name "Jakaria Mashud Shahria" if you find any difficulty or need to contact me knock me on whatsapp or [telegram](https:t.me/jakariamsria) or email me at [jakariamsria@gmail.com](mailto:jakariamsria@gmail.com), or [shahria@oasisoneiric.tech](mailto:shahria@oasisoneiric.tech)